Perkedel/Lah-Mboh/docs/Tutorial/WeaponDamageTypes.md

     ...
 }

+// Or an alergic?
+class anAlergicGuy : DoomPlayer
+{
+    ...
+    Default
+    {
+        DamageFactor "SpecificBarrel" 999999999999999999; // will fatally alergic to `aSpecificBarrel`'s explosion PainChance "SpecificBarrel" 100; // for good measure.
+    }
+    ...
+}

 // from ZDoom Wiki (https://zdoom.org/wiki/Custom_damage_types_(ZScript)),
-// a flamable Zombie?, with special reaction to flames class MyZombie : ZombieMan
+// a flamable Zombie?, with special reaction to flames which are `On Fire` & burned to death. class MyZombie : ZombieMan
 {
     Default